Jennifer Stahl, Editor In Chief

 Lauren Wingenroth, Assistant Editor

 A native of the Outer Banks of North Carolina, Lauren is a graduate of Barnard College with degrees in Dance and English.
-She has performed works by Annie B Parson, Mark Dendy, Reggie Wilson, and Karla Wolfangle, and currently dances with e r a dance collective and TREES.
+She has performed works by Annie B Parson, Mark Dendy, Reggie Wilson and Karla Wolfangle, and has danced with with e r a dance collective and TREES.
 While at Barnard/Columbia she choreographed and collaborated on several original musical theater works, among them the 120th Annual Varsity Show.
-She continues to pursue musical theater choreography and reviews dance for various online publications.
+She now serves as a member of the Dance/NYC Junior Committee.

 Wendy Perron, Editor at Large